How This Life-Changing Truth Made Me Rethink the Way I Look at Money

 The cost of a thing is the amount of what I call life which is required to be exchanged for it, immediately or in the long run.

 In other words, the VALUE of anything is the amount of life you pay for it.

-Here is how this truth can be applied to our lives, simply by examining how much life we are exchanging for the material things we buy.
+This truth can be applied to our lives by examining how much life we are exchanging for the material things we buy.

 Time Money Conversion in Singapore

 To facilitate this thought experiment of how much time you are giving up for purchases, I will be using the median annual income of workers in Singapore.

 In 2021, the Median Gross Monthly Income from work, inclusive of CPF contributions of full-time employed residents, is $4,680.
 I will be rounding it up to $4,700 for simplicity’s sake.

 Singaporeans also work an average of ~44 (44.2) paid hours per week in 2021.
 Also, most Singaporeans work five days a week which equates to ~9 (8.8) hours a day.

 For 2022, the average number of workdays in a month (excluding holidays) is about 21.66 (~22) days a month.